Public art, whether they want it or not.

 tldr: A self-indulgent look at what I used to do when people weren't looking.

 You wouldn't know it to look at me now (I'm pretty boring), but I used to have street cred.
 It's true.
 Back in the day, back when I was a baggy-panted teenager with a pager, I was all city.

 What does that mean?
 It means that I'd written my name across the city — from suburb to suburb, from top to bottom.
 I had a map, I would plot out routes beforehand, and I would set out for a night of writing my name on every surface I passed.
 Not to brag, but some even considered me all-city-king at the time but that honor has to go out to 'Ren'.

 This is all years ago, mostly before I attended art school.
 As far as I know there is actually only one piece still up.
 It's actually surprising that it still exists at all considering the nature of graf – where some pieces might not even last the week before being painted over.

-I did it for the love of it, I did it to have a voice, I did it because I was an alienated youth in a city of millions.
-I don't think I'll ever feel as famous as I did back in the Toronto graffiti scene days of the early/mid nineties.
+I did it for the love of it, I did it because it was cool, I did it to have a voice, I did it because I was an alienated youth in a city of millions.
+I don't think I'll ever feel as famous as 'Skid' did back in the Toronto graffiti scene days of the early/mid nineties.
 I don't need that outlet anymore though; largely thanks to graffiti I found my way into art school and into other ways of having a voice.
-Still, if I ever get a tattoo it will be of my graf name, Szuks2, across my back.
+Still, if I ever get a tattoo it will be of my graf name across my back.

-The other day while I was cleaning up my studio and organizing the painting storage rack I'd just built I happened across a shoebox of old photos and I guess it got me to reminiscing of the late nights and alleyways where I came from.
+The other day while I was cleaning up my studio and organizing the painting storage rack I'd just built I happened across a shoebox of old photos and I guess it got me to reminiscing about the late nights and alleyways where I came from.